How to Transcribe a Video to Text

 Dealing with Background Noise When Transcribing Video

 When audio files are created, it is often with an awareness that they will need to make clear to those listening what is occurring.
 As such, I find that greater attention is paid to background noise reduction.
 Those making videos, on the other hand, rely on the visual elements to deliver the message to viewers, as well as the dialogue.
-As such, there is often more tolerance to background noise, which can create headaches for those later assigned to the task of video transcribing.
+As such, there is often more tolerance for background noise, which can create headaches for those later assigned to the task of video transcribing.

 Transcribing Videos with Multiple Speakers

-While there are ways in which I find video transcription harder than audio transcription, there are times when video to text transcription is definitely easier.
+While there are ways in which I find video transcription harder than audio transcription, there are times when video-to-text transcription is definitely easier.
 One is when you have to deal with multiple speakers on the recording.

 Transcribing Specialist Content